 How Many Arbonne Consultants Are There Worldwide?

-One blog article written by a nutritionist freelance writer in 2019 says that there are more than 250,000 Arbonne Consultants worldwide.
+In 2019, a nutritionist who works as a freelance writer said in a blog post that there are over 250,000 Arbonne Consultants worldwide.

 Is Arbonne Involved In Any Controversies Or Scandals?